AndreaRibuoli/RIBY/README.md

 The 19th of April 2022 W3C published the **WebAssembly 2.0 FIRST PUBLIC WORKING DRAFTS** bringing new light on the technological evolution WebAssembly could mean for all of us.

-So why not experiment WebAssembly using IBM i.
+So, why not to experiment WebAssembly using IBM i?

 Today I will deliberately split the role of PASE from ILE: